sportiduino/sportiduino/Doc/en/MasterStationAssembly.md

 6. USB-lace.
 USB type depends on the port used in Arduino Nano (micro- or mini-USB).

-### Station with PCB variant 1 and the G1020BF case
+### Arduino Nano preparation

 First solder Arduino Nano.
-Spread the legs and holes with flux, solder.
 ISP (2x3 connector) can not be soldered.

 ![](/Images/w02.jpg?raw=true)

+#### Arduino Nano preparation for SPORTident emulation

+Remove capacitor at line DTR-Reset from Arduino Nano board.
+It is located next to the USB controller chip.
+After that burn fixed Optiboot bootloader (optiboot8_atmega328_38400_without_reset.hex) using the ISP programmer.

+### Station with PCB variant 1 and the G1020BF case

-Further solder Arduino Nano in the main board.
+Solder Arduino Nano in the main board.
 Also in the main board we solder a 1x8 connector, a angle-bent LED, a buzzer and resistors 0805 47 ohm (to the buzzer) and 150 ohm (to the LED).